Just-Simon-Dev/Just-Simon-Dev/README.md

 ## Hi there 👋

-🔭 I’m currently working as Freelancer previosly was an Software Engineer and Junior Machine Learning Specialist focusing on image classification.
+🔭 I’m currently working as Software Engineer previosly was an Software Engineer and Junior Machine Learning Specialist focusing on image classification.

 🌱 I’m currently learning a Data Engineering